...

 The Cayman Islands has seen a significant rise in the number of fintech funds being established and is increasingly becoming the preferred jurisdictional choice for fund managers seeking to establish new funds investing in cryptocurrencies and blockchain products.

 The Cayman Islands has been the leading offshore jurisdiction for the establishment of mutual funds and private funds for more than 30 years.
 Its’ phenomenal reputation has been due in part to the use of innovative legislation and the absence of taxation and exchange controls.
 This, together with the presence of sophisticated and professional service providers has resulted in the jurisdiction’s reputation for responsible supervision and regulation of funds.
-In addition, the Cayman Islands has introduced innovative legislation to regulate virtual asset service providers, opening the doors to this market.
+In addition, the Cayman Islands has introduced innovative legislation to regulate virtual asset service providers, opening the doors to the virtual asset market.

 It is no surprise therefore that when fund managers were looking for the best jurisdiction to establish new funds investing cryptocurrencies and blockchain products that the Cayman Islands was the jurisdiction of choice